Mauthausen Concentration Camp today

-Whatever mean of getting you choose, you will need to get to Linzer StraBe / Neue Mittelschule bus stop.
-You will find yourself in the authentic Austrian rural place with hills, drowned in the morning fog and beautiful tiny streets with modern one and two-storey private homes.
-It’s impossible to lose the way with a plenty of «Footpath to the memorial site» signs on every corner of the road.
+Whatever means of getting you to choose, you will need to get to Linzer StraBe / Neue Mittelschule bus stop.
+You will find yourself in the authentic Austrian rural place with hills, drowned in the morning fog, and beautiful tiny streets with modern one and two-story private homes.
+It’s impossible to lose the way with plenty of “Footpath to the memorial site” signs on every corner of the road.
 This picturesque route will take you 20 minutes to the Mauthausen Memorial.

 I’ve made a map of the Mauthausen Concentration Camp today with markings – it resembles my route through the site within that emotional three hours.

-The Mauthausen Memorial Complex is open daily from 9 till 17.30.
+The Mauthausen Memorial Complex is open daily from 9 to 17.30.
 Free of charge.

 - Former SS workshops and guard barracks (SS-Mannschafts)